ShusakuASANO/KYOCHAN_Chiral/README.md

 # KYOCHAN_Chiral
-KYOCHAN_Chiral is a standalone software for an automated analysis of stereochemical stability of dynamic chral molecules using microflow setup.
+KYOCHAN_Chiral is a standalone software for an automated analysis of stereochemical stability of dynamic chiral molecules using microflow setup.
 Its details and benefits are described in a publication DOI:xxxxxxxx.

 **Hardware requirement**